cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 ### Responsible Disclosures Process

+#### Reporting an Issue

+To report an issue, or to a new idea, contributors can open an issue, but should check existing issues first to see if a similar one has already been opened and discussed.

+#### Reporting Security Concerns

 CloudEvents provides a dedicated [email address](cncf-cloudevents-security@lists.cncf.io) for reporting security concerns related to the specification or the SDKs.